zhiburt/tabled/table_to_html/README.md

 Provides a interface to convert a `tabled::Table` into a HTML table (`<table>`).

 Because of the specifics of HTML it's not considered to be the best approach to supply custom CSS for the table.
-Istead of that you can set a custom id for the table and use your on CSS.
+Instead of that you can set a custom id for the table and use your on CSS.

 # Example